Skip to main content

 For an individual with a metabolic or hormonal condition, the impact is often felt across multiple of these domains.
 For instance, someone with untreated hypothyroidism might experience profound fatigue (limiting the ability to work a full day), cognitive fog or “brain fog” (limiting the ability to concentrate and think), and disrupted sleep cycles.

-A person with diabetes may need to monitor and administer medication during the workday to maintain neurological function and avoid acute health crises.
-The pain and inflammation associated with can be debilitating, making it difficult to sit for long periods or perform physical tasks.
+A person with diabetes may need to monitor blood sugar and administer medication during the workday to maintain neurological function and avoid acute health crises.
+The pain and inflammation associated with endometriosis can be debilitating, making it difficult to sit for long periods or perform physical tasks.
 These are not matters of convenience; they are physiological necessities for maintaining health and performing one’s job effectively.

 The Bridge to Workplace Accommodations

 Understanding this connection between your internal biology and your legal rights is the first step toward advocating for your needs.
-A is a change or adjustment to the work environment that enables a qualified employee with a disability to perform the essential functions of their job.
+A reasonable accommodation is a change or adjustment to the work environment that enables a qualified employee with a disability to perform the essential functions of their job.

 This is a collaborative process, a dialogue between you and your employer aimed at finding a practical solution.
 The goal is to level the playing field, allowing you to contribute your skills and talents without being penalized for the physiological realities of your medical condition.